OIM3640/Text-Analysis-Project/instructions.md

 This will generate the following plot.
 The coordinates don't have any special meaning, but the embedding tries to maintain the similarity relationships that we computed via comparing word frequencies.
 Keep in mind that the point labeled 4 is the work by *Charles Darwin* and the other are by *Charles Dickens*.
 <img src="images/text_clustering.png" width="400" alt="text clustering" style="display:block; margin:10px auto;"/>

-### Markov Text Synthesis
+### Optional Technique 4: Markov Text Synthesis

+(**Note**: Choose at least one optional technique.)

 You can use Markov analysis to learn a generative model of the text that you collect from the web and use it to generate new texts.
 You can even use it to create mashups of multiple texts.
 One of possibilities in this space would be to create literary mashups automatically.
 Again, let professor know if you go this route and we can provide more guidance.

-### LLM (Large Language Model) Text Generation
+### Optional Technique 5: LLM (Large Language Model) Text Generation

+(**Note**: Choose at least one optional technique.)

 You can explore further possibilities by using the [OpenAI API](https://platform.openai.com/docs/overview).
 Feel free to ask for an API token if you're interested, and I'd be happy to provide it.
 I highly encourage you to give this a try!

 ---

-## Part 3: Learning with GenAI
+## Part 3: Learning with AI

 As you work through this project and experiment with different libraries in Python, you may encounter roadblocks or have questions about your code.
-That's when you can use GenAI tools, like ChatGPT to clear out any issues.
-You are also encouraged to learn other approaches, besides the techniques mentioned above, to process, analyze and visualize your own text dataset in Python from ChatGPT or other GenAI tools, who will serve as your assistant, providing helpful suggestions, aiding your learning process.
+That's when you can use AI tools, like ChatGPT to clear out any issues.
+You are also encouraged to learn other approaches, besides the techniques mentioned above, to process, analyze and visualize your own text dataset in Python from ChatGPT or other AI tools, who will serve as your assistant, providing helpful suggestions, aiding your learning process.

-**Reminder**: While GenAI tools can be incredibly helpful in resolving issues or suggesting new approaches, it’s important not to rely too heavily on them.
+**Reminder**: While AI tools can be incredibly helpful in resolving issues or suggesting new approaches, it’s important not to rely too heavily on them.
 Always test and validate the generated code, making sure it meets the project requirements and that you fully understand how the code works.
-Include comments in your code that indicate which parts were generated with GenAI assistance, and provide links or references to the sources if applicable.
+Include comments in your code that indicate which parts were generated with AI assistance, and provide links or references to the sources if applicable.
 This practice not only helps maintain academic integrity but also demonstrates your learning process.

-Here's how to make the most out of GenAI tools (using ChatGPT as an example):
+Here's how to make the most out of AI tools (using ChatGPT as an example):

 - **Clearly Define Your Problem**: Take detailed notes on where you're stuck or what you're trying to achieve before asking ChatGPT for assistance.
 - **Craft Detailed Prompts**: When asking ChatGPT for help, provide a clear and thorough description of the issue.
 The better you frame your question, the more helpful the response will be.
 - **Review and Verify**: After receiving a response, carefully read the suggestions.
-Remember, GenAI-generated solutions may not always be accurate, so it's important to test the code and consult additional official documentation if needed.
+Remember, AI-generated solutions may not always be accurate, so it's important to test the code and consult additional official documentation if needed.
 - **Document Your Learning Process**: To track your progress, include ChatGPT Shared Links in your code comments or maintain a separate document.
 You may also take screenshots during your ChatGPT session and include them in your project write-up.

 ---